 Homestead Kitchen and Cocktails (163 Town Center Ave) An urban restaurant in a rural area at Firestone Farms, Homestead features creative dishes never before seen in the area, including gluten free, vegan, vegetarian, and locally-sourced options.
 You’ll find craft cocktails, and an extensive beer and wine list.

-Birdfish Brewing Co (16 S. Main St. Columbiana and 140 E. Park Ave.
+Birdfish Brewing Co (140 E. Park Ave.
 Columbiana).
 This craft brewery splashed on to the scene with huge popularity in 2015 – selling out regularly – and hasn’t slowed down since, though they have upped production to keep up with their fans.
 Known for great craft beers, beer collaborations, live music, and more, there are 2 locations in town featuring different experiences.

-Sundog Cellars Winery & Cidery (18 South Main Street and 164 Carriage Drive) Traditional and small batch craft wines, and unique ciders made from locally-sourced apple juice.
+Sundog Cellars Winery & Cidery (145 Town Center) Traditional and small batch craft wines, and unique ciders made from locally-sourced apple juice.

 Generations Cafe (31 South Main Street) Coffee, breakfast and lunch options